Bringing in or ordering food and drinks to Sweden as a private individual

 You may bring in up to 2 kilogrammes of the following food products from countries outside the EU:

-- Powdered infant milk, other infant formula and food for special medical purposes, under the conditions that
+Powdered infant milk, other infant formula and food for special medical purposes

 - the product does not require refrigeration